Sustainability

 Remedies

-TT places great importance on processes for protecting and remedying individuals who may be affected by its operations' human rights impacts.
+PTT places great importance on processes for protecting and remedying individuals who may be affected by its operations' human rights impacts.
 It ensures channels for lodging complaints are available in all circumstances, especially during emergencies and crises in each area.
 Moreover, PTT does not obstruct or hinder access to any remedial processes for those impacted or human rights defenders, whether within governmental or corporate frameworks.
 It also specifies formats for immediate remedies (Access to Remedy), including monetary forms such as compensation payments or financial aid support, as well as non-monetary forms.
 For example, setting up emergency complaint reception points to provide initial support, advice, or expert assistance.
 Additionally, it prepares communication channels to systematically receive and address feedback and complaints from stakeholders.

 • For PTT's partners: Suggestions and feedback are encouraged for improving the complaint system during annual partner seminars.
 Feedback received is then utilized by PTT for system enhancements, such as improving personal data management and enhancing complaint channels on the website.